M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/MFPropertyValuesBuilder/index.md

 Sets a property (either single-select lookup or multi-select lookup) to be a single lookup value.

-<p class="note">This will remove any existing lookup values in the given multi-select lookup property).</p>
+This will remove any existing lookup values in the given multi-select lookup property).
+{:.note}

 ### SetSFD (single or multi-file document)